linode/docs/docs/guides/applications/configuration-management/cloud-init/using-metadata-cloud-init-on-any-distribution/index.md

     ...
     ```

-1. Shut down the instance, either from the command line with the command below or from within the Akamai Cloud Manager.
+1. Shut down the instance, either from the command line with the command below or from within the Cloud Manager.

     ```command
     shutdown